1.

 .
 The 1920s and 1930s saw the global propagation of anti-cannabis sentiments primarily fueled by:

-How might the perception of cannabis as a "gateway drug" impact societal attitudes?
+The concept of cannabis as a "gateway drug" suggests that:

 In the context of cannabis, what does the term "entourage effect" refer to?